-To maximize the efficiency of your review program, begin by studying (not merely reading) Chapters 1 through 5 of this volume.
-They have been carefully organized and written to provide you with important information to assist you in successfully completing the Regulation section of the CPA exam.
-Beyond providing a comprehensive outline to help you organize the material tested on the Regulation section of the exam, Chapter 1 will assist you in organizing a study program to prepare for the Regulation portion.
-Self-discipline is essential.
+To maximize the efficiency of your review program, begin by studying (not merely reading) this chapter and the next three chapters of this volume.
+They have been carefully organized and written to provide you with important information to assist you in successfully completing the CPA exam.
+Beyond providing a comprehensive outline to help you organize the material tested, Chapter 1 will assist you in organizing a study program to prepare for the exam.
+Selfdiscipline is essential.